News and Articles

 The first time I heard about the concept of a food forest or edible forest garden, I was already half way through a horticulture degree.
 Both fascinated by the idea and disappointed that I had only just discovered that such a thing even exists, I immediately began researching what a Food Forest was and, more importantly, how I could acquire one of my own.

 A food forest is a permaculture idea and can be designed and created by using the concept of ‘Edible Forest Gardening.’
 This method replicates natural forest ecosystems by categorising different plants and their habits into 7 different ‘layers’.
 Each of these layers fulfils a particular role based on the habit and form of the plant, layers such as: canopy, climber and ground cover.
 Edible and utilitarian plants are categorised into these roles and then added into a food forest planting scheme.
 The idea?
-That the plants will grow together and support each other, trees will provide support for the climbers, groundcover will cover the soil and suppress weeds, deciduous trees will drop their leaves mulching the soil… much like a garden of eden, if you pardon the pun.
+That the plants will grow together and support each other, trees will provide support for the climbers, groundcover will cover the soil and supress weeds, deciduous trees will drop their leaves mulching the soil… its basically what I would envisage a garden of Eden to have been.

 What an innovative proposition, nature knows best, lets let natures principles govern the food growing process.

 Imagine my excitement then, the prospect of combining exotic food crops with an ecosystem inspired growing system like an edible forest garden or food forest.
 A means to grow food that also utilises vertical growing space and thrives with biodiversity.
-Not to mention that the plants in a food forest are perennial, living for over two years,which means that the planting acts as a permanent food producing asset.
+Not to mention that the plants in a food forest are perennial, which means that the planting acts as a permanent food producing asset.
 I cant help but feel that this was a much more logical means to grow food, less fuss and harmonious with nature and wildlife.
-Very different from the conventional and ecologically destructive use of annual tilling, harvesting and planting.

 Suburban front gardens, greenspaces, roundabouts and country manors.
 Lawns occupy more space than any other crop in the United States and you could be forgiven for assuming that statistic applies to the UK as well.
 But why?
 There is no doubt that lawns have their place; in parks, for sport, particularly golf, and even for just relaxing in the sun with a picnic, but is that the only reason?
 I mean, I loved sunbathing on my back lawn during last year’s glorious heat wave, but really?
 America’s most cultivated crop?
 More than wheat, more than potatoes, more than maize, oats, or any other irrigated crop.
 Lawn and turf grass, bigger than them all?